electron/electron/docs/breaking-changes.md

 This document uses the following convention to categorize breaking changes:

-- **API Changed:** An API was changed in such a way that code that has not been updated is guaranteed to throw an exception.
+* **API Changed:** An API was changed in such a way that code that has not been updated is guaranteed to throw an exception.
-- **Behavior Changed:** The behavior of Electron has changed, but not in such a way that an exception will necessarily be thrown.
+* **Behavior Changed:** The behavior of Electron has changed, but not in such a way that an exception will necessarily be thrown.
-- **Default Changed:** Code depending on the old default may break, not necessarily throwing an exception.
+* **Default Changed:** Code depending on the old default may break, not necessarily throwing an exception.
 The old behavior can be restored by explicitly specifying the value.
-- **Deprecated:** An API was marked as deprecated.
+* **Deprecated:** An API was marked as deprecated.
 The API will continue to function, but will emit a deprecation warning, and will be removed in a future release.
-- **Removed:** An API or feature was removed, and is no longer supported by Electron.
+* **Removed:** An API or feature was removed, and is no longer supported by Electron.

 ## Planned Breaking API Changes (14.0)

+### API Changed: `window.(open)`

+The optional parameter `frameName` will no longer set the title of the window.
+This now follows the specification described by the [native documentation](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#parameters) under the corresponding parameter `windowName`.

+If you were using this parameter to set the title of a window, you can instead use [win.setTitle(title)](https://www.electronjs.org/docs/api/browser-window#winsettitletitle).

 ### Removed: `worldSafeExecuteJavaScript`